 Founded in 1918, Hanahau‘oli is regarded as a preeminent independent elementary school in Hawai‘i because of its adherence to its mission that validates childhood as the time of learning, the years when the foundation is laid for life-long commitment to the values that sustain our families, our neighborhoods and the global community.

-Hanahau‘oli was a dream realized for Sophie and George Cooke in 1918, a school of joyous work, which its name signifies, for their six children and those of many of their friends.
-It was a small school, permitting the sharing of experiences from kindergarten through sixth grade where all the children cooperated as in a large family.
+Hanahau‘oli was a dream realized for Sophie and George Cooke, a school of joyous work, which its name signifies, for their six children and those of many of their friends.
+It was a small school, permitting the sharing of experiences from Kindergarten through 6th Grade where all the children cooperated as in a large family.

 Thus begins Memories of Hanahau‘oli, the First Fifty Years, a book, as its author Louisa Palmer says, of "bits of this and that" documenting many aspects of the school's journey from its founding in 1918 to its 50th anniversary in 1968.
 The book tells the story of the school's unique progressive mission, its many traditions and its firm adherence to the belief that children learn best through play and hands on "happy work."
 Miss Palmer, who was principal for 33 years, paints a picture of children learning in two small buildings surrounded by a lawn dotted with kiawe trees, a jungle gym, and working gardens.
 Shop, Art, French and Music were a part of each day's activities in addition to the more "traditional" subjects.
 An old bronze hand bell, purchased in Florence, Italy, was rung to start and end the day.